harrietdarley/harrietdarley/README.md

   - 'How to Play' button with '?' icon - the user can read the instructions of how to play the game
   - Home button - when the home button is clicked a modal will appear confirming whether the user wants to go home or cancel and go back to the game.
 - **Timer** - the timer goes for either 30 seconds or 1 minute depending on which mode the user chose, the user must answer the question in the time, otherwise the game will automatically move onto the next question.
 The timer will be stopped when an answer is chosen.
 - **Answer buttons** - there are four answer buttons, the user must chose one to answer the question.
 If their answer is correct the button will turn green.
-But if their answer is incorrect the button will turn red and the correct button will also turn green.
+But if their answer is incorrect the button will turn red.
 The buttons will be disabled once one has been clicked to prevent two answers being chosen.
 - **Next button** - the user can use the next button to move onto the next question.
 The button will only work when an answer has been selected.

 #### Score Page